tanu0009/glowandgrow/Readme.txt

-For running this webiste code, run the following commands
+For running this website code, run the following commands

 git clone ""
-Open index.html in you local host
+Open index-bk.html in you local host

-kmk